 Fortunately, I chose a current bank account that I just used for savings.
 So any transactions clearly stood out.

-For a few of the sites offers I have had to log back in and cancel subscriptions.
+For a few of the site offers I have had to log back in and cancel subscriptions.

 COGS 11, 13 and 19 I completed between the 5th and 7th February, so I will give another 7-10 days to see if they turn green.